 Typically, you’ll find two main toilet seat material types:

-These two materials each have special qualities which are demonstrated in the table below.
+These two materials each have unique qualities, as shown in the table below.

 Now, what about when you’re faced with these terms?

-These materials might be more alien to you if you’re not a toilet seat fan.
+These materials may be unfamiliar to you if you’re not an expert on toilet seats.
 So, once again, the qualities between the two will be demonstrated in the table below to help you understand what makes them unique.

 Toilet seat colour